kammitama5/kammitama5.github.io/_posts/2021-5-24-Monday-May-24th.md

 - Internship laptop showed up in the mail and it's *gasp* a Thinkpad!!!!!!!
 YESSSSSSS!!!
 - I can see my sysadmin friend from night school smile from California.
 He *loves* Thinkpads, and used to have a giant Kirby on his.
 - Those times, though stressful, were a lot of fun because the people in this class were quite a bunch!
-You'd look around and see people in Java class playing chess in class, or buying ammo online (LOL).
+You'd look around and see people in Java class playing chess in class, or buying ammo online (LOL.
+Interestingly, my machine shop class also had a bunch of people who were into guns.
+Reminded me of someone I wnated to take a glassblowing shop class from years ago who rolled his eyes and told me "everyone just wants to learn glassblowing now to make pipes to smoke".
+Yikes.
+Didn't know about that one!).
 In one class, I remember that half the class was playing [Agar.io](https://en.wikipedia.org/wiki/Agar.io).
 Looking back, it was so valuable to be exposed to that perspective; I was there long enough to get a sense of what it takes for those students to transfer (it's really hard!), to gain opportunities and be taken seriously (you're in limbo as a night school student because even though you're obtaining undergrad credits, you don't technically qualify for undergrad opportunities, which sucks!), and how they have a bit of an individualistic streak because they also have life experience.